ssowinski/NewYorkTimesArticles/README.md

 # NewYorkTimes Articles - MVVM and Coordinator Pattern.

-We have MVC with two view controllers ArticlesListViewController and DetailsViewController.
-In AppDelegate we have set ArticlesListViewController (embed in UINavigationController ) as a window?.rootViewController

 ## What is a coordinator?

 > So what is a coordinator?
 A coordinator is an object that bosses one or more view controllers around.
 Taking all of the driving logic out of your view controllers, and moving that stuff one layer up is gonna make your life a lot more awesome.